-Within AIM, all of the information you are storing are saved on records.
+Within AIM, all of the information you are storing is saved on records.
 Records are specific to an object in the database.
 Think of a record as a row in a spreadsheet, and the object as the tab or sheet where the row can be found.

 Below is a breakdown of the key components of a record that are common across all objects in AIM.

-- Record Identification Reference:
+Record Identification Reference

 This area will always tell you which type of record you are looking at, as well as the name of the record.
 The icon of the building in the screenshot is the Salesforce standard for Account records and it will change from object to object.
 The text is the record name.

-- Record Detail Section:
+Record Detail Section

 This portion of the page contains the data unique to this record.
 The fields in this section are where users may enter the data.
 Some objects and record types may have specialized sections included in the Detail area that offer various functionality.